maxkratt/FishNet-Documentation/guides/features/prediction/configuring-predictionmanager.md

 Having more interpolation also means reducing the chances of data having to predict data when it is expected to be known.
 There's a variety of ways to know if data is confirmed, predicted, or in the future; this topic is covered later.

-Client interpolation indicates how many ticks inputs from the server(and other clients) are held before they are run.&#x20;
+Client interpolation indicates how many ticks inputs from the server(and other clients) are held before they are run.

 For casual games an interpolation of 2-3 may be desired to drastically improve the likeliness inputs will always be available to run.
 This will of course add on a delay to when those inputs are run, so perhaps for fast paced games a value of 1 would be better.

 Server interpolation is much the same but typically should be a lower value.
-This is how much of a buffer the server tries to hold for inputs, resulting in the server not running them after a number of ticks equal to the specified interpolation.&#x20;
+This is how much of a buffer the server tries to hold for inputs, resulting in the server not running them after a number of ticks equal to the specified interpolation.

 ## Excessive Replicate Dropping